XRPLF/xrpl-dev-portal/docs/tutorials/index.md

 The XRP Ledger tutorials walk you through the steps to learn and get started with the XRP Ledger and to use the ledger for advanced use cases.

-## Get Started with Your Favorite Programming Language
+## Get Started with SDKs

-These tutorials walk you through the basics of building a very simple XRP Ledger-connected application using SDKs.
+These tutorials walk you through the basics of building a very simple XRP Ledger-connected application using your favorite programming language.

 {% card-grid %}